firebolt-db/godocs/docs/Guides/async-queries/using-async-queries.md

 }
 ```

 If you are using the firebolt UI or a supported SDK, async handling in the client may already be implemented in an idiomatic way.
+Your SDK or client should be using firebolt protocal version 2.3 or newer to submit an async query.
+Query status can be checked using any client at protocal version 2.1 or newer.

 ## List of clients with async handling built in